 Entering the exhibition space, we were greeted by several beautifully executed self portraits of Edward Gorey.
 At first glance, the show seems quite unassuming, being presented in just two rooms.
 We managed to spend well over an hour and a half studying the original artwork from Mr. Gorey's published books.
 The art included in the show concentrates on primary books published before 1980, but examples of later titles are included.
 Organized loosely by publication date, each frame showcases two or more pages from a book.
 There are several plexi cases with three dimensional objects, unframed artwork, sketches and notebooks.

 Pieces like the full color dust jacket design painted for The Broken Spoke stand out because of its size and beautiful colors, but it is the densely rendered black and white drawings which rivet you to the spot in awe and amazement.
-More than one gallery viewer was overheard to ask, " Is this an etching?"
-Because the work is so finely detailed, it is almost impossible to believe it is the work drawn by hand.

 There are many pieces showing the process Mr. Gorey went through to complete a work of art.
 It is fascinating to see corrections on the drawings, in some cases artwork is cut in half and a new upper portion is glued to the lower half.
 Pieces of paper are pasted on top of finished drawings with new lettering or a single word is changed.
 Viewing the original art gives insight into the thought process involved, which is an aspect unique to illustration art since the art itself is not the final destination, but part of the journey.